highwaycus/Other_Work/README.md

 3 branches: *Algorithm_Related*, *Machine Learning* , *Computer Vision*

-This repository contains some course works.
-I revised and uploaded them after they were graded.

-The works are either solely done by myself, or only contain my part in group asignments.
+The works are either solely done by myself, or only contain my part in group .

 * #### Names
   * Machine Learning Branch: